timewave-computer/valence-protocol-ts/README.md

 };
 ```

-4. Wrap your app root in a `DomainModalProvider` and import css.
+4. Wrap your app root in a `DomainModalProvider` and `ReactQueryProvider` and import css.
 For Next.js 14+, you will need to wrap the providers in a client component.

 ```javascript
 // AppProvider.tsx (for Next.js 14+)